Thursday, 30 September 2021

 Beinn Dronaig 797m 3 hrs 36 mins (1hr 55mins cycling)

-After a restless night in the BnB in Lochcarron, I set out for the short journey to Attadale.
+After a restless night in the Airbnb in Lochcarron, I set out for the short journey to Attadale.
 The day was absolutely perfect with just a slight breeze, more noticeable when cycling.
 I was the first visitor of the day and was cycling up the track past the Attadale Gardens before 9am.
 On the track to some cottages, I met the gamekeeper who asked if I was going up Beinn Dronaig, and if so, could I use the route up just before Loch Calavie as he would be stalking the other part of the hill tomorrow.
-It was a civil request and although I had intended this route anyway I had hoped to descend westwards along the summit ridge but that would not be possible.
+It was a civil request and although I had intended this route anyway I had intended to descend westwards along the summit ridge, this would not be possible.

 The climb up the rough gravel track was steeper than I remembered.
-I had once walked this route when climbing Bidein a' Choire Sheasgaich and Lurg Mhor with Mark and knew that it was a 3-hour walk at least.
+I had once walked this route when climbing Bidein a' Choire Sheasgaich and Lurg Mhor with Mark during a crazy September weekend of Munro bashing and knew that it was a 3-hour walk at least to reach the start of the climb to the Munros.
 I spent the next half hour crossing the river, I had taken the wrong track and then pushed the bike up the steep hill.
 There is then a section of a kilometre or so that can be pedalled before the track ramps up again and climbs to a col at 350 metres.
 The long descent from here to the bridge over the Black Water allowed me to save some time despite quite a few stops for photos.
 I reached the track to Loch Calavie in less than two hours.
 It was time to dump the bike and walk up the rough path to the high point towards Loch Calavie.
 I began the steep climb up the lush, lumpy grassy slopes of Beinn Dronaig but not before filling my water bottle from the sparkling burn.

 It was a relentless ascent, twisting between the rock bands, following some burns and eventually arriving on the glorious summit bejewelled with small lochans and providing scintillating views to the Torridons and over to the mesmeric peak of Bidein a' Choire Sheasgaich and Lurg Mhor, two of the most inaccessible Munros.
 I took half an hour on the summit, it was one of those days when I felt that the effort expended in getting to the summit had earned me some respite and what a spectacular setting.